 When you enrol on your programme of study at ONCAMPUS, next to academic subjects you will also study mental health literacy in the first term.
 The aim of this course is to help you build resilience, teach you how to deal with stress and provide you with knowledge about common mental health problems and illnesses and information when to look for help in case you are unwell.
 With better self-awareness and self-knowledge come self-improvement and a feeling of having control over your life, which will help you develop strength and effective ways of dealing with life challenges.

 Next to the classes, you can always speak in person to the Head of Welfare in case you have any emotional problems, experience of a mental illness or any sort of personal issues.
 You can book a meeting with her anytime and see her as often as needed.
 If she is unable to help you, she will be able to direct you to someone who can and inform you how to seek professional help.

-In addition, your Centre Head, Student Recruitment and Support Officer, and Curriculum Information Officer are always pleased to be able to help you with any issues you may be having.
+In addition, your Centre Head, Student Recruitment and Support Officer, as well as your tutors are always pleased to help you with any issues you may be having.

 Student enquiries and advice

 You can come and speak to members of the ONCAMPUS Amsterdam team in relation to a range of issues, for example:

 - Informing us of a change of address or any other changes to your personal details